Mark-Assessment/v-butcher-blackrosetatoot-m1-2/README.md

 * Niclas_5P_Lead - On the Code Institute slack channels, who provided me with thorough help and advice.

-* The Code Institute Tutors who provided me with guidance and helpful hints and tips.
+* Tutor Support at Code Institute - Who provided me with guidance and learning materials, helpful hints and tips.

-* Rachel Furlong - My college tutor, who kept an eye on how I was doing and provided reassurance.
+* Rachel Furlong - My college tutor, who maintained contact throughout the project and provided reassurance.

+* Jubril Akolade - My mentor, who provided me with guidance and reassurance.